 We push for individual and corporate/industry change and are fighting back against the petrochemical buildout happening in the United States, which has seen petrochemical and fossil fuel companies invest close to $200 billion dollars since 2010 to build or expand over 330 plastic manufacturing facilities, which would put 40% more plastic in commerce this decade.

 To protect our ocean we must protect our climate, and to protect our climate we must protect our ocean.
 Our ocean is one of the most powerful carbon sinks we have and restoring ecosystems one of the best ways we have for addressing the climate crisis.

 We support legislation to address the climate crisis and advocate for including ocean protection as a key solution.
-Some of the measures we are working to pass include the Thirty by Thirty Resolution to Save Nature, the Ocean-Based Climate Solutions Act, the Break Free From Plastic Pollution Act (did you know that by 2050 plastic production and disposal could account for 14% of the Earth's remaining carbon budget?), and the Ocean Climate Action Plan.
+Some of the measures we are working to pass include the Thirty by Thirty Resolution to Save Nature, the Ocean-Based Climate Solutions Act, and the Break Free From Plastic Pollution Act (did you know that by 2050 plastic production and disposal could account for 14% of the Earth's remaining carbon budget?)
+We also endorse the Ocean Climate Action Plan.